 Prior to the Japanese release of Mobile Suit Gundam: Senshitachi no Kiseki (Mobile Suit Gundam: The Ace Pilot) on the GameCube in 2004, Bandai produced a limited edition Famicom Mini version of Hot Scramble.
-The Famicom Mini games are specially packaged Game Boy Advance re-releases of classic NES games.
-There were 10 titles so far, and this was the 11th title, given away via a drawing held at the GameCube title's official website.
+The Famicom Mini games are specially packaged Game Boy Advance re-releases of classic Famicom games.
+This packaging marked the 11th title in the series, and was given away via a drawing held at the GameCube title's official website.

 The American singer-songwriter Neil Sedaka composed the music for the opening and ending themes of the anime, an example being the ending theme, "Hoshizora no Believe" ("Believe In The Starry Sky") which is derived from "Bad And Beautiful" on his album Steppin' Out.
 Nobuyuki Ohnogi arranged Sedaka's music for use in the game, hence the credit to Sedaka in the end credits.